scottshuynh/hdlworkflow/README.md

 ```

 ## How to run
-`hdlworkflow` requires the following arguments:
+`hdlworkflow` can be run in command line and requires the following arguments:
 + Simulator of choice.
 + Entity name of top level design.
 + Path to a file containing a list of all files used to simulate the top design file.

+A directory with the name of the chosen simulator will be created in the directory `hdlworkflow` is run.
+This directory will contain all output artefacts produced by the simulator and waveform viewer.

+*Note*: All HDL will be compiled into the *work* library.

 ---
 ### nvc